redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <h2> DSS SCENARIO #5:  </h2>
 <H4>Test environment: "cloud-edge"</h4>
-<H4>show how Apps are offloaded to edge/cloud nodes based on ECODA algorithm AND also resources allocated change as in "resource" optimisation</H4>
+<H4>show how Apps are offloaded to edge/cloud nodes based on ECODA algorithm AND also resources allocated change as in "resources" optimisation</H4>

 <u><b>initial configuration</b></u>